Skip to main content

 The Counter and What It Adds

-The PEA for this page is the counter experience, and at Da Terra it matters more than it might at a conventional restaurant.
-When a kitchen philosophy is as specific as this one — vegetables-first, own-garden-sourced, Italian technique applied to Japanese ingredients , sitting at or close to the kitchen means the cooking is not just something that arrives at the table but something you can follow as it develops.
+The PEA is the counter experience, at Da Terra it matters more than it might at a conventional restaurant.
+When a kitchen philosophy is as specific as this one — vegetables-first, own-garden-sourced, Italian technique applied to Japanese ingredients, sitting at or close to the kitchen means the cooking is not just something that arrives at the table but something you can follow as it develops.
 The tactile relationship between what Nakai's kitchen grows and what eventually appears in front of you is part of the meal's logic.
 From a counter position, you can read the progression of the menu in real time: the seasonal arc, the decisions being made with what is available that day.
 This is not incidental.
 The We're Smart certification (which recognises restaurants executing a genuine vegetable-first or plant-forward approach at high culinary level) describes it plainly: the kitchen's own garden is the compass.
 Proximity to the pass makes that compass visible.

 For explorers who want to understand the cooking rather than simply receive it, requesting counter or kitchen-adjacent seating is the right call.
 It is the difference between watching a technique and having it explained to you through proximity.